jgarabedian/NBA/README.md

-# NBA
+# NBA using flask

-Use NBA APIs to search and compare players
+## to activate the virtual env on windows, run

+venv\scripts\activate

+## to start the server and see your changes, run

+python app.py